Brazilian President Jair Messias Bolsonaro witnesses R-Day Parade at Rajpath

 Brazilian President Jair Messias Bolsonaro on Sunday joined a select group of world leaders to have graced India's Republic Day celebrations in the past few decades.
 Bolsonaro, as the chief guest at the 71st Republic Day celebrations, watched the colourful parade at the majestic Rajpath along with President Ram Nath Kovind, Prime Minister Narendra Modi and a host of other leaders.

-The then British Prime Minister John Major had attended the celebrations in 1993, Nelson Mandela participated as South African President in 1995 while South Korean President President Lee Myung Bak witnessed the parade in 2010.
-In 2008, Sarkozy participated in the celebrations as French President, while another French President Chirac graced the occasion in 1998.
+In 1993, then British Prime Minister John Major had attended the celebrations.
+Nelson Mandela participated in the event as South African President in 1995, while South Korean President President Lee Myung Bak witnessed the parade in 2010.
+In 2008, French President Sarkozy participated in the celebrations.
+Another French President Chirac graced the occasion in 1998.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)